Polyneuropathy

 What is Polyneuropathy?

-Damage to multiple peripheral nerves is called polyneuropathy.
-Polyneuropathy in the nerves that transmit information between the central nerve and other parts of the body is also known as peripheral neuropathy.
-In polyneuropathy, multiple nerves are damaged at the same time, affecting the nerves responsible for movement and emotions.
-Polyneuropathy is often the result of diseases such as cancer, diabetes and autoimmune diseases.
+Polyneuropathy refers to the damage of multiple peripheral nerves.
+It involves the nerves responsible for transmitting information between the central nervous system and other parts of the body, and it is also known as peripheral neuropathy.
+Since multiple nerves are affected simultaneously in polyneuropathy, the nerves responsible for movement and sensation are also impacted.
+Polyneuropathy typically results from conditions such as cancer, diabetes, and autoimmune diseases.

 Types of Polyneuropathy

-Polyneuropathy is divided into three types depending on the rate of development.
+Polyneuropathy is classified into three types based on the rate of development.

 Acute Polyneuropathy

-In the rare acute polyneuropathy, the disease progresses rapidly.
-It is usually caused by autoimmune diseases or infection.
-They can be treated in a short time.
-Acute polyneuropathy is often seen in people with Gullian Barre syndrome, a fatal autoimmune disease.
+Acute polyneuropathy, which is rare, progresses rapidly.
+It usually occurs due to autoimmune diseases or infections.
+These conditions can be treated in a short time.
+Acute polyneuropathy is often seen in individuals with Guillain-Barre syndrome, a fatal autoimmune disease.

 Chronic Polyneuropathy